-The Problem with Backlog Grooming
+The Problem with Backlog Refinement

-When I was starting as a Product Owner (PO), I felt like backlog grooming sessions were torture for me.
+When I was starting as a Product Owner (PO), I felt like backlog refinement sessions were torture for me.
 I had to come prepared and have answers to every question the team throws at me.
 The PO is perceived as this all-knowing being that can solely decide on the course of the product.
 But the reality is, we’re not.

 Now, what about how the team feels?
-They spend at least 1 hour weekly to help groom stories.
+They spend at least 1 hour weekly to help refine stories.
 But in reality, they feel they’re better off coding or testing.
 There’s this expectation that the team also needs to come prepared and ask the right questions during the meeting.

-This “unwritten rule” that both POs and development teams need to know everything before they even start grooming the backlog inflicts pain on both sides.
+This “unwritten rule” that both POs and development teams need to know everything before they even start refining the backlog inflicts pain on both sides.
 The result?
 You’ve got a dysfunctional meeting which can result in a strained relationship between the PO and the development team.
 Your team can’t plan their sprints right because their spending more time discussing what a story is about right before they need to get it.

 Tip #1: Build Your Discovery Team

 While the PO is responsible for the backlog, we must accept the reality that the PO cannot flesh out the backlog alone.
-To better prepare for the backlog grooming sessions with the development team, the PO needs to have sufficient understanding of both the business need and technical feasibility of the features they are to build.
+To better prepare for the backlog refinement sessions with the development team, the PO needs to have sufficient understanding of both the business need and technical feasibility of the features they are to build.
 This is done with consultation and constant collaboration with those who understand the customer needs (business stakeholders) and those who know how to develop the product (development team).

 This is what we call the product discovery team.